kaustubhduddala/Resample2/README.md

 > Hv - Helped implement chunks into the MDX-Net AI code.
 Thank you!
 > zhzhongshi - Helped add support for the MDXC models in audio-separator.
 Thank you!

-## Support (these also don't work, just placeholders for now until the project itself is ready for development)
+## Support (these also don't work, just placeholders for now until the project itself is ready for production)

 - **Issues**: Report bugs and request features on [GitHub Issues](https://github.com/yourusername/resample/issues)
 - **Discussions**: Join community discussions on [GitHub Discussions](https://github.com/yourusername/resample/discussions)